awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

    [ec2-user ~]$ yum list installed | grep openssl
    ```

    For example, if the returned information is Apache 2\.4\.34 and OpenSSL 1\.0\.2, we enter this into the generator\.
-Then we choose the "modern" compatibility model, which creates an `SSLCipherSuite` directive that aggressively enforces security but still works for most browsers\.
+If you choose the "modern" compatibility model, this creates an `SSLCipherSuite` directive that aggressively enforces security but still works for most browsers\.
+If your software doesn't support the modern configuration, you can update your software or choose the "intermediate" configuration instead\.

    ```
    SSLCipherSuite ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305: